department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-contact.md

 ![contact information single address template]({{site.baseurl}}/images/contact-info-single-address.png)

 #### Usability guidance:
-- **If required, include a checkbox for United States military base address** Under the additional information component, there should be an explanation:
+- **If required, include a checkbox for United States military base address.** Under the additional information component, there should be an explanation:
  U.S. military bases are considered a domestic address and a part of the United States.
 When the checkbox is checked, the country select box becomes disabled.
 - **If asking for only one address on a form, be clear with the user which address (mailing or home) you’re asking for.** We recommend asking for a mailing address if you need to only ask for one address.
-- **Street address Line 3 can be omitted** Sometimes partner databases do not support a third line of address.
+- **Street address Line 3 can be omitted.** Sometimes partner databases do not support a third line of address.

 #### Multiple addresses: Mailing and Home addresses
 Follow this pattern when asking for both mailing and home addresses.
 In some forms, we ask for both addresses because some veterans live in different homes depending on the time of year.